saitejapln1210/pdsnd_github/README.md

 Udacity Bike-Share Project

 ### Description
-Run statistics on multiple data pools related to bicycle sharing
+In this project we will perform statistics on multiple data pools related to bicycle sharing

 ### Files used
 new_york_city.csv chicago.csv washington.csv